- Can you track changes in Excel?

 - 2. Clear all the options in the “Highlight Changes” window, and click “OK” to save changes.

-How to track Excel changes with Layer?
+How to track changes in Google Sheets?

 If there is one feature that stands out in Excel for not being readily accessible, it’s “Track Changes”.
 In Word, for example, this feature is more accessible to users, and it’s widely used.
 Whether you are responsible for editing the data or reviewing later, knowing that all edits are registered will definitely help you work with less pressure.